 A Dental Bridge can be used to replace a missing tooth or several missing teeth.
 Dental Bridgework consists of dental crowns either side of the gap bonded to a porcelain tooth which is fixed into the gap.
 This is constructed so that it joins seamlessly onto the crowns to give the appearance that the tooth is present.
 It is an ideal treatment choice if the teeth either side of the missing tooth are heavily restored or already crowned.

-Professor Tipton has extensive experience of resolving tooth loss with various bridgework techniques, whether it be for one tooth or multiple teeth and has written a series of 15 articles for Private Dentistry magazine on all of the latest techniques which you can download here.
+Professor Tipton and his team have has extensive experience of resolving tooth loss with various bridgework techniques, whether it be for one tooth or multiple teeth and has written a series of 15 articles for Private Dentistry magazine on all of the latest techniques which you can download here.